jadeforrest/blog/content/posts/2024-07-24--bottleneck-leaders/index.md

 ## Focus on outcomes and constraints

-One of the biggest mistakes bottleneck leaders make is they have an activity-based view of the world.
+One of the biggest mistakes bottleneck leaders make is to focus on activities.

 This is natural.
-When you're doing the work yourself, your evaluation of the situation naturally includes how it is done.
+When you're doing the work yourself, your evaluation of the situation naturally includes _how_ it is done.

-But when leaders are trying to remove themselves as bottlenecks, they'll often dictate the activities, and delegate that to their subordinates.
+But when leaders are trying to remove themselves as bottlenecks, they'll often dictate the _activities_, and delegate them to their subordinates.

 This is harmful for a number of reasons: